ten-protocol/go-ten/tools/azuredeployer/README.md

 ## Usage

-* Set up authentication
 * Install the Azure CLI by following the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 * Set up file-based authentication by following the instructions [here](https://docs.microsoft.com/en-us/azure/developer/go/azure-sdk-authorization#use-file-based-authentication)
 * Choose values for the `vm_password` and `email_recipient` fields in the `vm-params.json` file
   * `vm_password` will be the Azure VM's SSH password.
 It can be anything, as long as it meets the requirements set out [here](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-)
   * `email_recipient` will be the email used for notifications